01 of 27

 There are plenty of reasons for being hung up on lush, leafy greenery.
-A few starters: Planted beauties scrub indoor air while invigorating décor with a chic 1970s vibe.
+For starters, planted beauties scrub indoor air while invigorating décor with a chic 1970s vibe.
 Plus, compared to fresh-cut flowers, houseplants last much longer giving you a bigger bang for your decorating dollars.

 02 of 27

 Plants can magically soften edgy décor.
-Kimberly the design-obsessed do-it-yourselfer behind Swoon Worthy created an indoor garden in her thoroughly modern apartment using a bar cart.
+Kimberly, the design-obsessed do-it-yourselfer behind Swoon Worthy, created an indoor garden in her thoroughly modern apartment using a bar cart.
 Here the greenery brightens an awkward recess.
-The best part, the trolley makes it easy to wheel plants to the kitchen or bathroom for spritzing or pruning.Continue to 3 of 27 below.
+The best part is the trolley makes it easy to wheel plants to the kitchen or bathroom for spritzing or pruning.Continue to 3 of 27 below.

 03 of 27

 Natasha Denness, the simple living expert behind Candy Pop, says houseplants help her create that summery feeling year round at home.
 The trick is picking greenery that you might spot on a far-flung tropical vacation.
-Her top three choices from right to left include a palm tree, cactus, and succulent.Continue to 4 of 27 below.
+Her top three choices from left to right include a succulent, a cactus, and a palm tree.Continue to 4 of 27 below.

 04 of 27